BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 Jiangnan Zou<br/>

 ## Project Description and Goal
 Bolted system is designed to carve an enclave cloud network through public cloud.
 By integrating this system, Bolted system is able to provide customers with a secure, elastic, scalable, flexible and user-friendly enclave cloud network.
 Security assurance is applied not just to the firmware of the physical machine, but also to the operating system, application and generally any software that runs on the machine.

-For this project, we deliver an automated installation and configuration of the Bolted System for any provider, so that the provider would not need to install and configure the system component by component before delivering it to the tenant.
-This project is associated with the Mass OpenCloud (MOC) components and MIT Lincoln Lab component to provide this IaaS Service for tenant.
+For this project, we deliver an automated installation and configuration of the Bolted System for cloud provider, so that the provider would not need to install and configure the system component by component before using system.
+This project associates with the Mass OpenCloud (MOC) components and MIT Lincoln Lab component to provide this IaaS Service for tenant.

 ## Project Goal Includes: